 M.T.
 Pariti is a poet, writer, and performer based on Long Island, NY.
-He lives in Bay Shore with his wife Alexandra, and two cats Jupiter and Juno.
+He lives in Bay Shore with his two cats Jupiter and Juno.
 His daughter Raquel lives in Northern New Jersey.
 Writing is very much a compulsion for him, something he has been involved in since he was a teenager.
 He believes poetry is a unique art in that it can be experienced both on the page and on the stage, and wants to give as many poets as possible a chance to engage with their communities at open mics and hold their published work in their hands.
 Having moved around a lot in his early years, he really appreciates what the entire Island has to offer, and hopes to see a cross-county transference of art and poetry.
 M.T.’s own work focuses on living a neurodivergent life.
 In it he processes the many years he lived undiagnosed.
 His lyrical and rhythmic style, combined with his tumbling and musical verse entertains as much as it disarms as he tackles topics like trauma and mental illness.

 v.j.
 (Vinnie) Calone, formalist poet.
 Studied under Lewis Turco author, The New Book of Forms.
 BA SUNY Oswego '95.
 Vincent's a poet/dramatist.
 Writing, acting and directing original theater on Long Island for the past eight years.
 His poems have appeared in The Suffolk County Poetry Review, The Chiron Review, Atom Mind, Long Island Quarterly, Poetry X Hunger, and PoARTry.
 Vinnie writes, edits and posts a new poem everyday at Raven Wire Poetry Prompts on FaceBook and has been doing so since August 1st.
 2022.
 Vinnie just finished a collection of poetry called “A Caesura” to be released this fall.
 It is his life's work and will contain over three hundred poems.